merland/seedpicker/FAQ.md

 Is the SeedPicker last word calculator secure?
 ----------------------------------------------
-The last word calculator is a simple web page containg some simple javacscript logic.
+The last word calculator is a simple web page containg some simple javascript logic.
 It is trivial to audit it to see what it does.
 However, an audit is really not needed!
 The script has no possibility to change the 23 words that you have drawn and noted on paper in the previous step, so it cannot do any harm.
 It could at worst give you an invalid last word.
 If there was an error in the calculation, you would notice this the first time you attempted to use the generated seed phrase, since wallets always validate seed phrases before use.
 The calculator is run in offline mode only, without storage, and the computer is shut down immediately afterwards.
 This makes sure your seed words will not leak outside the secured computer.